-Once you submit a mortgage application, you’ll want to avoid negatively impacting your loan approval in any way.
+Upon submitting a mortgage application and providing some brief documentation, you will receive a mortgage pre-approval.
+Pre-approvals are based on your current financial and credit information, so it is important to avoid things that may negatively affect your loan approval throughout the mortgage process.
 Mortgage companies look for stability and consistency throughout the mortgage process, ensuring that you maintain your financial situation till closing.
 Here are some simple things to avoid and helpful tips to follow while your mortgage is on its way to closing!

 New credit inquiries can negatively impact your credit score.
 Depending on the elements in your current credit report, a credit score can drop as much as 15 points for a single credit inquiry.